But Im not going to sing that song anymore

 - Lead Bassist: Two of them, in fact.

-- Mascot: The dead fish that decorates their shirts, albums, and the fan graffiti.
+- Mascot: The dead fish that decorates their shirts, albums, fan graffiti, pins, and so on.